-However increase in stability does not always lead to better AMPs.
-For eg., Houston et al. introduced a covalent bond to form a lactam bridge between Gln and Lysresidues in two alpha-helical AMPs, eg., Cecropin and mellitin.
-This modification helped AMPs to form more stable alpha-helix structures but decreased the antimicrobial activity of both.
+However, increase in stability does not always lead to better AMPs.
+For e.g., Houston et al. introduced a covalent bond to form a lactam bridge between Gln and Lys residues in two alpha-helical AMPs, e.g., Cecropin and mellitin.
+This alteration assisted AMPs with framing steadier alpha-helix structures yet diminished the antimicrobial action of both.